vovapolu/ensime.github.io/contributing.md

 We have regular [Hack Days in London](http://hackthetower.co.uk/).
 If you can set aside the time to join us, they are a fun and exciting way to contribute to ENSIME.

+If you can't come to a hack day but you'd really like to have some live help from somebody, please ask.
+We can use the libre software [meet.jit.si](https://meet.jit.si/) to screen share and discuss tickets anytime that is convenient.

 If you'd like an ENSIME logo sticker for your laptop, let us know in your PR and privately email your postal address (or feel literally [free](http://www.gnu.org/philosophy/free-sw.en.html) to print your own, the logo is [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and is not trademarked).